mitin001/transcriber/blog/podcasts/kara-swisher/burn-book.md

 > We’ve got cards and letters from lots of people that say iTunes is their favorite app on Windows.
 It’s like giving a glass of ice water to somebody in hell.

+To Steve Jobs, Windows was hell, and Bill Gates was Satan.

+> Jobs, during his solo session, referring to Microsoft as “hell,” he was basically implying that Gates, who ran the joint, was Satan.

+This was an unusual outburst for an otherwise thoughtful leader.

+> Jobs almost never lost the idea that this was a very short life and that eternity was very long.

+His inventions would long outlast him.
+Podcasting was among them.

+> Podcasting is a word that’s a concatenation of iPod and broadcasting.

+We no longer associate podcasting with an Apple product, but that's how it started.
+Apple obsessed over the quality of its product.
+Amazon similarly obsessed over the consumer.
+Most other companies cared about neither.

+> Other companies didn’t seem to care about either the consumer or the product.
+It sucks when people settle for an uninspiring product.
+Facebook comes to mind.
+These companies tend to see themselves as utilities.
+We all need electricity, so it doesn’t have to be beautiful or delightful.
+That’s why the electric company gets away with draping ugly wires all over beautiful cities, ruining the view.

 [Burn Book]: https://www.google.com/books/edition/Burn_Book/Fcj3EAAAQBAJ